ThisisSohel/ThisisSohel/README.md

 ![MyGitHubCover](https://github.com/ThisisSohel/ThisisSohel/assets/97689065/9be5fdaa-cf09-4d56-8572-e252624657a1)
 ### Hi there 👋, This is Sohel
 #### IT Engineer
-As a graduate of Computer Science & Engineering seeking a job in a well-known organization where I can use my knowledge and skill and have the opportunity to learn more which will lead me toward the path of my chosen. .
+As a graduate of Computer Science & Engineering seeking a job in a well-known organization where I can use my knowledge and skills and have the opportunity to learn more which will lead me toward the path of my chosen.

-Skills: Python/PHP/C++/C/JavaScript/NodeJs/HTML/CSS/SQL/PL-SQL/MngoDB/Machine Learning/GitHub
+Skills: C#/Python/PHP/C++/C/JavaScript/jQuery/HTML/CSS/SQL//Machine Learning/GitHub

-- 🔭 I’m currently working on  B-JET as Japanese Language and Software Engineer Trainee
+- 🔭 I’m currently working at OnnoRokom Software Limited as a Software Engineer Trainee.
-- 🌱 I’m currently learning Japanese Language, NodeJs.
+- 🌱 I’m currently working with C#, .NET, JavaScript, jQuery, HTML, and CSS.
-- 👯 I’m looking to collaborate on Software Engineer and AI Engineer
+- 👯 I’m looking to learn new things.
 - 📫 How to reach me: You can reach me through mdsrana11@gmail.com